Actindo-AG/Documentation/Webhooks/UserInterface/01_Webhooks.md

     URL to which the webhook notifications are to be sent, URL of the receiver.

 - *Fully qualified class name*
+    - Name of the data model that contains the entities you want to send with a webhook.
+See the data models under *Dev Tools > API > Tab DATA MODELS* for reference.

 - *Retries*
     Number of retries the worker should make to successfully send the message.